burnash/gspread/README.md

 Features:

 * Open a spreadsheet by its **title** or **url**.
-* Extract entire row or column values.
+* Extract range, entire row or column values.
-* No need to mess around with spreadsheets' keys.
 * Independent of Google Data Python client library.

 ## Usage